baoduy/hbd.astro-paper/vigorous-venus/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

   - arm
 ogImage: ""
 description:
-  In this post, sharing about Docker optimisation for the .NET Core framework. and build a multi platform image using capabilities of Docker buildx, enabling us to create multi-platform images that can seamlessly run on diverse architectures.
-Moreover, we will discuss the integration of GitAction into the image-building process, empowering us to automate the creation and publish of multi-platform Docker images.
+  In this post, sharing about Docker optimisation for the .NET Core framework and build a multi-platform image using the capabilities of Docker buildx, enabling us to create multi-platform images that can seamlessly run on diverse architectures.
+Moreover, we will discuss the integration of GitAction into the image-building process, empowering us to automate creating and publishing multi-platform Docker images.
 ---

 # Optimising .NET Core with Multi-Platform Docker Images: A Complete Guide